(888) 552-6760 SCHEDULE AN APPOINTMENT

 Ethnicity: Certain ethnic groups have an increased risk of bile duct cancer.
 In the United States, it’s highest among Hispanic-Americans.
 People in China and Southeast Asia also face increased risk due to high infection rates from liver flukes, a type of parasite.

-Excessive alcohol use and/or cirrhosis of the liver: Alcohol abuse is a common cause of cirrhosis of the liver, which increases a person’s liver cancer risks.
+Excessive alcohol use and/or cirrhosis of the liver: Alcohol abuse is a common cause of cirrhosis of the liver.

 Exposure to hazardous chemicals: Exposure to certain chemicals have been linked to an increased risk of bile duct cancer.
 These include dioxins, nitrosamines, polychlorinated biphenyls (PCBs), asbestos, radon and thorotrast (thorium dioxide, a radioactive substance previously used as a contrast agent for certain X-rays).